 Lubrication challenges with low sulphur fuels

 A large majority of the vessels made the transition to low-sulphur fuel well.
 However, as anticipated, a number of issues was observed on several vessels.
 High cylinder liner and piston ring wear, severe scuffing, heavy deposits and piston rings sticking leading to heavy blow-by/ring breakage, were some of the issues occurring just a few days after changing over.

 The lower lubricity of low sulphur fuels has been made up for by cylinder lubrication oil, distributed correctly on the cylinder liner.
 Using a low 15-40 BN cylinder oil is currently the most widespread countermeasure adopted.
 However, using low BN oils creates new and other challenges, since the cleaning ability of the cylinder oil is not sufficient to keep the cylinder and piston clear of deposits, which potentially can lead to increased wear, bore polishing and scuffing.

-Would you like a specific savings calculation on your two-stroke engine?
+Would you like a detailed savings- calculation on your specific 2-stroke engine?

 Our representative will get back to you shortly.